Overview

 Published during a time of social and cultural change, Little Women became an instant success and remains a beloved classic.
 Alcott’s portrayal of strong, independent female characters challenged traditional gender roles, making the novel a significant work in the history of literature.
 Little Women has been adapted into numerous films, television series, and stage productions, including a splendid classic Hollywood adaptation in 1933 directed by George Cukor and a memorable 1994 film version starring Winnona Ryder and Susan Sarandon.
 The more recent 2019 film version directed by Greta Gerwig and featuring Saoirse Ronan and Timothée Chalamet has also contributed to the enduring legacy of the novel.

-Explore the full plot summary, an in-depth character analysis of Jo March, and explanations of important quotes from Little Women.
+Read the free full text, the full book summary, an in-depth character analysis of Jo March, and explanations of important quotes from Little Women.

 Upgrade to PLUS and get instant access to all the study tools